Prince of Songkla University

-The university consists of four campuses and one education service area.
+The university consists of five campuses.
 In 1968, the first permanent campus was established in Pattani.
 The campus in Hat Yai was opened in 1971 and is now the main campus, with more than 50% of the university's students.
-Other campuses were established in Phuket (1977) and Surat Thani (1990).
-Additionally, the Trang education service area was founded in 1991 and later developed to be a campus of PSU in 1999.
-As 2007, the university offers 295 educational programs to its 34,000 students, including 18 international programs and three foreign language programs.
+Other campuses were established in Phuket (1977), Surat Thani (1990) and Trang (1991).
+As of 2007, the university offers 295 educational programs to its 34,000 students, including 18 international programs and three foreign language programs.

 Prince of Songkla University hosts hundreds of international students.
 The Phuket campus accommodates the most students from European and North American universities.
 The International Study Program in Phuket (ISPP) is multidisciplinary, offering courses in social sciences, history, intercultural communications, tourism, human resources, and international finance and economics.

 History

 In 1962 the Department of Provincial Administration was assigned by the Thai government, through the Southern Development Committee, to initiate a project to set up a university in southern Thailand in accordance with the Southern Development Plan.
 In 1965 the cabinet approved, in principle, that the main campus of the university was to be at Ruesamilae, an urban area of Pattani.

 Since the Pattani site abuts the sea, very high humidity and sea water vapor would lead to prohibitive maintenance costs for the upkeep of the engineering laboratory equipment and engineering teaching facilities.
 It was agreed to relocate the Faculty of Engineering to a new site.
 After a long search, it was decided that the Faculty of Engineering should be located in Hat Yai District, Songkhla Province.
 Lady Atthakraweesunthorn agreed to donate a plot of land totaling 690 rai (approximately 276 acres) at Tambon Korhong, Hat Yai district, Songkla Province, which was to be used as a new campus of Prince of Songkla University where the Faculty of Engineering would be based.

 In 1968 the National Assembly of Thailand passed the Prince of Songkla University Act, which became effective on 13 March of that year.
 Prince of Songkla University thus proclaimed 13 March as its “Foundation Day”.
 In 1969, the construction at Hat Yai campus was started.
 On 5 July 1971 when it was partially completed, about two hundred students and staff members of the Faculty of Engineering were moved to the new campus at Hat Yai.

+In 2016, the university transitioned from a government agency to an autonomous university under state supervision.